pawanvirsingh/meteor_scorekeepapp/README.md

-# meteor_score keepapp
+# Meteor_score keepapp
-# sample application using react and meteor as a backend
+# Sample application using react and meteor as a backend
  for running need to install node meteor and react react-dom numeral and supporting librarry form npm
 # What is Meteor?